 Fintalent.io is an invite-only platform and we believe in the power of referrals and a closed-loop community.
 Members of our community are able to invite a small number of professionals onto the platform.
 In addition, our team actively scouts for the best talent who have experience in investment banking or have worked at a global top management consultancy.
 All of our community-referred talent and scouted talent are subject to a rigorous screening process.
 As such, over the last 18 months totaling more than 750 hours of onboarding calls, of which only 40% have received an invite-link after the call.

 A freelance mergers and acquisitions consultant is a professional who advises companies on how to grow by acquiring other businesses.
 They help their client companies evaluate the worth of acquisition targets, negotiate prices, and make sense of data like balance sheets and income statements.

 Consultants provide strategic guidance to companies during the acquisition process, in order to help their clients make informed decisions.
 A merger and acquisition consultant may identify potential targets and evaluate how a particular business will fit with a client company’s long-term goals

 The role of an M&A consultant ranges from providing strategic advice to CEOs, to assisting in transactions as a trusted advisor, to financing the deal as the lead investment banker.

 Determining which type of M&A expert you need depends on what part of the process they can help with.
 A corporate finance expert would only be needed if your company wants to raise money for a transaction through debt or equity financing, whereas an industry-specific advisor might be more appropriate if you want them to help with valuation due diligence.

-There are a wide variety of M&A specialists in the market.
+There are a wide variety of merger and acquisition specialists in the market.
 Some specialize in a specific industry, such as healthcare, media, or technology.
 Some specialize in a function within the business, such as finance or HR.